sunface/rust-by-practice/en/src/method.md

     y: f64,
 }

-// Implementation block, all `Point` associated functions & methods go in here impl Point {
+// Implementation block, all `Point` associated functions & methods go in here. impl Point {
     // This is an "associated function" because this function is associated with
     // a particular type, that is, Point.